International Plowing Match: History

 Plowing Matches have been part of Ontario agricultural history for over a century.
 Early events were sponsored by Agricultural Societies.

 A feature of the first provincial exhibition, the 1846 Provincial Agricultural Fair of Canada West in Toronto, was a plowing match, held at a farm near Yonge Street and St. Clair Avenue.

 The Ontario Plowmen's Association was formed in 1911.

 The first International Plowing Match was held in 1913.
 Held at Sunnybrook farm near Toronto, the event featured as entries 31 single-furrow horse-drawn plows with no classes dedicated to tractors.
 By 1916 their influence had grown so that the representation of horse-drawn plows and tractors was nearly balanced with 30 plows and 25 tractors used during competition.
 There was no Tent City until the year 1917.
-The IPM has been held every year since 1913, with the exception of 1918 and 1942–1945 which were not held due to WW2.
+The IPM has been held every year since 1913, with the exception of 1918 and 1942–1945 which were not held due to WW2 & 2020, 2021 due to the COVID19 pandemic.